-Income from student fee income was £8,097,000, a small decrease of 1% on the last financial year and 20% lower than the pre-pandemic level in 2018-19.
-The result was in line with our year-end projections.
-We continued to see students returning in higher numbers to attend classes in person in curriculum areas that were not able to offer a full provision during the pandemic, in particular the School of Performing Arts and some areas of the School of Visual Arts.
-However, our enrolments are below pre-pandemic levels across the college, impacted by the changing working patterns of learners.
+Student fee income was £9.1m, an 11% increase of on the last financial year but still 17.2% lower than the pre-pandemic level in 2018-19.
+Our average enrolments have increased over the last year which has contributed to the increase in fee income.

+We have continued to see students returning in higher numbers to attend classes in person in curriculum areas that were not able to offer a full provision during the pandemic, in particular the School of Performing Arts and the School of Visual Arts.